openvinotoolkit/openvino_build_deploy/demos/paint_your_dreams_demo/README.md

-# Image generation with Latent Consistency Model and OpenVINO™
+# Paint Your Dreams with OpenVINO™

 The demo generates images in a reasonable time (seconds) on Intel hardware.
 There are many options to customize the demo behaviour:
 - inference device